robertdebock/ansible-role-mysql/README.md

 # The address mysql should bind to.
 mysql_bind_address: "127.0.0.1"

+# The port to listen on.
+mysql_port: 3306

 # The password to set for the root user.
 Also stored in my.cnf
 mysql_root_password: "s3Cur31t4."